emilhe/dash-extensions/README.md

 # dash-extensions

-The purpose of the package is to provide various extensions to the Plotly Dash framework.
+The purpose of this package is to provide various extensions to the Plotly Dash framework.
 It is essentially a collection of code snippets that i have been reusing across multiple projects.

 ### DashCallbackBlueprint

-A known limitation of Dash is the inability to multiple callbacks to the same output.
+A known limitation of Dash is the inability to assign multiple callbacks to the same output.
 Hence the following code will **not** work,

     import dash
     import dash_html_components as html